gearsdigital/reporter-for-kirby-docs/src/docs/guide/index.md

 ## Playground

 I know, it can be _troublesome_ to evaluate a Plugin.
 It must be downloaded.
-You have to install and configure it properly only then to find out that it's not what you are looking for.
+You have to install and configure it properly only to find out that it's not what you are looking for. _I got you covered!_

-But say no more: _I got you covered!_ You probably haven't noticed it yet, but the Form on Homepage isn't a screenshot :wink: It provides a fully functional example which you can play around with.
+You probably haven't noticed it yet, but the Form on Homepage isn't a screenshot :wink: It provides a fully functional example which you can play around with.

 There are some **restrictions**:

-1. You can add only one issue per twenty minutes.
+1. You can add only 3 issues per hour.
-2. The amount of characters you can add is limited.
+2. The character amount is limited.
-3. The created issue gets deleted shortly after it was created.
+3. The text is obfuscated but reflects the original appearance.

+These restrictions are necessary to keep balance between a usable example and security.
+I'm pretty sure that it's sufficient to get an idea of how **Reporter _for
+Kirby_** works.

 ## Getting started